NEXUS: Eligibility

-To qualify for the program, an applicant must be a citizen or permanent resident of Canada or the United States or citizen of Mexico that holds a Viajero Confiable membership.
+To qualify for the program, an applicant must be a citizen or permanent resident of Canada or the United States or Mexican National who holds a Viajero Confiable membership.
 Permanent residents of the United States or Canada may need to reside in their respective country for three years before applying for NEXUS membership.
 A previous requirement to have resided in either country for three years has been removed to allow Canadian and American citizens living abroad, and those who have recently returned, to apply for NEXUS.
 Applicants must also be legally admissible to both Canada and the United States, must have complied with immigration and customs regulations during previous travel, and must undergo a criminal history check.
 Additionally, if the applicant is under 18, both parents must provide their written consent or attend the interview.

 Application process

 NEXUS applications are submitted online via the U.S. Customs and Border Protection website.
-Paper applications are no longer accepted.
-The application fee is $50 USD but is waived for applicants under the age of 18.
+Prior to October 2024, the application fee was US$50.
+Effective October 1, 2024, the application fee is US$120, but is waived for applicants under the age of 18.

 Applicants are screened for citizenship and immigration status, and checked for criminal history and positive matches on U.S. Federal Bureau of Investigation (FBI), Canadian Security Intelligence Service (CSIS), Royal Canadian Mounted Police (RCMP), Interpol terrorism and no-fly list, United Nations databases, and the United Kingdom Police National Computer.
 Applicants who pass the initial screening are granted "conditional approval" and then must be interviewed in person by agents of both the Canada Border Services Agency and U.S. Customs and Border Protection (typically one right after the other or at the same time).
 That is, members must interview with both agencies (unlike Global Entry, another Trusted Traveler Program via US Customs and Border Protection only).
 An interview does not guarantee final acceptance even if the applicant was granted conditional approval.
 After final approval, members are mailed an RFID-enabled NEXUS card, valid for five years from the applicant's birthday following card issuance.
 Renewal typically takes place six months prior to expiration, and some members may be selected to attend another interview to verify that they still qualify for the program.

 Shortly after the announcement of the US requirement for a WHTI document for all travelers by 2009, CBP and CBSA announced their commitment to streamline the membership renewal process for the NEXUS program, and now will waive the interview for members who have not had changes to their information and have maintained their low-risk status.
 The United States and Canada also announced that they had begun enrollment blitzes to expedite the processing of NEXUS applications and had launched an outreach and awareness plan to increase membership in NEXUS.